RTEMS/rtems-docs/porting/idle_thread.rst

     }

-If the CPU dependent IDLE thread body is implementation centers upon using a "halt", "idle", or "shutdown" instruction, then don’t forget to put it in an infinite loop as the CPU will have to reexecute this instruction each time the IDLE thread is dispatched.
+If the CPU dependent IDLE thread body is implementation centers upon using a "halt", "idle", or "shutdown" instruction, then don't forget to put it in an infinite loop as the CPU will have to reexecute this instruction each time the IDLE thread is dispatched.
 .. code:: c